RitikaVerma7/Chatbot-RAG_with_Evaluation/README.md

 - **Answer Correctness**: Evaluates the accuracy of the generated answer compared to the ground truth.
 Chosen to ensure the chatbot's answers are correct.
 - **Context Precision**: Evaluates whether all relevant items in the contexts are ranked higher.
 Chosen to ensure relevant information is prioritized.

-### Improvements

-1. **PDF Cleanup**: Ensured the input documents were clean and well-structured.
-2. **Multiquery Retriever**: Improved retrieval accuracy by using multiple queries.
-3. **Few-shot Prompting**: Enhanced model training by including a small set of initial dataset entries.
-4. **Metadata Addition**: Added chunk numbers and page numbers to improve context relevance (removed due to issues).

 ## Conclusion